-17. We focus our work on the areas of highest risk.
-As part of our planning process, we prepare a risk assessment highlighting the audit risks relating to each of the main financial systems relevant to the production of the financial statements.

-18. Our risk assessment draws on our cumulative knowledge and consideration of its major transaction streams, key systems of internal control and risk management processes.
-It is also informed by our discussions with management, meetings with internal audit, attendance at committees and review of other relevant information.

-19. Based on our risk assessment process, we identified the following significant risks of material misstatement to the financial statements.
-These are risks which have the greatest impact on our planned audit procedures.
-Exhibit 2 summarises the nature of the risk, the sources of assurance from management arrangements and the further audit procedures we plan to perform to gain assurance over the risk.
+- 17. We focus our work on the areas of highest risk.
+As part of our planning process, we prepare a risk assessment highlighting the audit risks relating to each of the main financial systems relevant to the production of the financial statements. - 18.
+Our risk assessment draws on our cumulative knowledge and consideration of its major transaction streams, key systems of internal control and risk management processes.
+It is also informed by our discussions with management, meetings with internal audit, attendance at committees and review of other relevant information. - 19.
+Based on our risk assessment process, we identify significant risks of material misstatement to the financial statements.
+These are the risks which have the greatest impact on our planned audit procedures.
+We also identify any other nonsignificant risks of material misstatement that require a specific audit response over and above our standard audit procedures.
+Exhibit 2 on page 7 summarises the nature of these risks, the sources of assurance from management arrangements, and the further audit procedures we plan to perform to gain assurance over these risks.

+Planned audit response